 Your municipal government

-Hamilton is the fifth-largest city in Ontario and the tenth-largest city in Canada.
+Hamilton is the fifth-largest municipality in Ontario and the tenth-largest municipality in Canada.
 As a global city, Hamilton boasts a renowned education and health sector as well as a thriving arts scene.
 Industries in Hamilton include manufacturing, bioscience and medical, and agriculture.

 Where possible, data has been provided for the city of Hamilton, however, some data is only available for the Hamilton Census Metropolitan Area (CMA).